Skip to content

 bool bool

-True if running inside a Jupyter Notebook, False otherwise.
+True if running inside a Jupyter Notebook, False

 Source code in src/easydiffraction/utils/utils.py